top of page

 Substrate

-Setting up your substrate correctly from the beginning will not only save you SO much time and back ache, but also saves you money!
-Substrate should be made up of simple Play Sand and Coir Peat.
-Both available at Bunnings and most hardware/gardening stores.
-Our Australian crabs prefer a ratio of 8:1, 8 parts of play sand to 1 part of damp coir peat.
-This not only leaves your substrate with the correct sandcastle consistency, but also helps aid in humidity and keeping the sub moist enough for successful moulting.
-DONT get confused with our US cousins, they will mix their substrate at a 5:1 ratio.
-We NEED an 8:1 ratio.
-Your substrate will also need to be a minimum of 6" (15cm) deep to ensure plenty of room for safe moulting.
+Properly setting up your substrate from the outset will not only save you significant time and physical discomfort but also reduce costs.
+The substrate should consist of simple play sand and coir peat, both of which are available at Bunnings and most hardware or gardening stores.
+Our Australian crabs prefer a ratio of 8:1, meaning 8 parts of play sand to 1 part of damp coir peat.
+This composition ensures the substrate has the ideal sandcastle consistency and aids in maintaining humidity and adequate moisture for successful moulting.
+Do not confuse this with the 5:1 ratio used by our US counterparts; we require an 8:1 ratio.
+Additionally, your substrate should be at least 6 inches (15cm) deep to provide sufficient space for safe moulting.

 ----- You can read more about substrate here ----->